-Construction detail will be designed to EcoHomes "Very Good" or the equivalant code.
+Construction detail will be designed to 'The Code for Sustainable Homes Level 3' or the equivalent code.
 In preparing schemes for reserved matters applications, the following objectives will influence detailed design:

-Amenity of dwellings
+3.16.1 Amenity of dwellings

-- Provide dwellings with a high level of internal amenity, for example, space standards, views from rooms, flexibility of rooms to accommodate different furniture layouts - Maximise internal daylighting and sunlight penetration - Minimise noise nuisance particularly between attached dwellings and apartments and also between internal rooms
+- Provide dwellings with a high level of internal amenity, for example, space standards, views from rooms, flexibility of rooms to accommodate different furniture layouts. - Maximise internal daylighting and sunlight penetration. - · Minimise noise nuisance particularly between attached dwellings and apartments and also between internal rooms.

-Efficient Built Forms
+3.16.2 Efficient Built Forms

-• Encourage the use of efficient built forms that use fewer materials during construction and are more efficient to heat and cool
+• Encourage the use of efficient built forms that use fewer materials during construction and are more efficient to heat and cool.

-Adaptable Built Forms
+3.16.3 Adaptable Built Forms

-- Design buildings that are able to adapt to changing circumstances both uses and users - Provide dwellings that allow greater lifestyle flexibility including live/ work homes, life-long homes and Lifetime Homes
+- Design buildings that are able to adapt to changing circumstances both uses and users. - Provide dwellings that allow greater lifestyle flexibility including live/ work homes, life-long homes and Lifetime Homes.

-3.9.8 Waste
+3.17 WASTF

-Construction process
+3.17.1 Construction process